A Guide To Stammering: For Employers

 A guide for employers on getting the best out of colleagues who stammer.

 The value that diversity brings to organisations is now widely recognised.
-Stammering, or stuttering as it's called in other parts of the world, is just part of that diversity.
+Stammering, aka stuttering, is just part of that diversity.
 People who stammer can bring a wealth of talent to your organisation.

 Standard ways of working are rarely developed with people who stammer in mind.
-But you can so easily make them more inclusive for staff who stammer.
-Lots of other people in your organisation will benefit from those changes too.
+But you can so easily make things more inclusive for them.
+Lots of others in your organisation will benefit from those changes too.

 So, if you've just hired someone who stammers, or if someone in your team stammers, here's how you as an employer can help them excel.